Determine recommended pavement depth based on usage, traffic, and soil conditions

 Heavy vehicles change everything.
 One RV parked overnight needs 50% more thickness than regular cars.

 Climate isn't optional.
-If you live where ground freezes, add at least 1 inch to everything this calculator recommends.
+If the ground freezes where you live, add at least 1 inch to everything.

 General Thickness Guidelines